apool-io/apoolminer/README.md

 1. CPU performance improved by 100%.
 2. GPU performance improved by 20%-30%.
 ### 3.4.6
-1. CPU performance improved by 80%-100%.
+1. CPU performance increased by up to 100%~600%.
-2. GPU performance improved by 100%.
+2. GPU performance improved by approximately 100%.